BELKHIR/shiny-blast/README.md

-# This is merely an adaptation of Jake Warner's Shiny_BLAST: https://github.com/ScientistJake/Shiny_BLAST
+## This is merely an adaptation of Jake Warner's Shiny_BLAST: https://github.com/ScientistJake/Shiny_BLAST

+* Added a way to upload sequences to create a new blast database
+* Added alignment visualisation with msaR
+* Added a download button to save blast results
+* A Dockerfile can be used to deploy the app inside a container

 # Howto install :